kidzr1199/srucious/Readme.md

 # Srucious
 ## _Basic tool for directory busting, in bash script_

 Srucious is an directory busting tool, which can be really greatful in directory brute-force.
 Currently this tool only scans for http protocol howver in coming days it would be updated to scan other protocol as well.
-For http protocol is send a message that the website is being moved however it can be considered that the directory is present.
-With coming days this tool will be highly modified and made more beginner friendly.
+For https protocol it displays message that the website is being moved however it can be considered that the directory is present.
+With coming days this tool will be highly modified and made more beginner friendly.Tjank U!

 - Easy to use
 - Handy